lupasearch/lupasearch-client/docs/components/search-results.md

     filteredItemCount: 'Filtered items {1} from {2}',
     outOfStock: 'Out of stock',
     aiSuggestions: 'Other suggestions:',
-    similarResultsLabel: "Related to your query:"
+    similarResultsLabel: 'Related to your query:'
   }
 }